uncenter/uncenter.dev/src/posts/magical-icons.md

 title: Include icons selectively with 11ty
 description: A simple way to include only the icons you actually use.
 date: 2023-02-22
+excerpt: I wanted to include SVG icons on my site, but I didn't want to include all of them on every page.
+Here's how I did it.
 ---

+{% callout "Update", "note" %}
+I now have a plugin for this!
+Check out `eleventy-plugin-icons` on [GitHub](https://github.com/{{ username }}/eleventy-plugin-icons) and [npm](https://www.npmjs.com/package/eleventy-plugin-icons).
+{% endcallout %}

 While I was working on this project, I found a few other implementations of icon systems that I thought were worth mentioning.
 Benny Powers wrote about [a way to include sprites only when necessary](https://bennypowers.dev/posts/11ty-svg-sprites/) about a month ago, but sadly I couldn't get it to work, nor did I understand it enough to try to fix it.
 There are a few plugins for 11ty that do interesting things with SVGs[^1], but all I needed was a way to include SVGs on a page-by-page basis, which none of them did.